danwerner21/6x0x-DOS65/README.md

 #### Clear the Boot Device
 DOS/65 is a bit sensitive to garbage that is in the boot and directory areas of it's storage devices.
 Therefore it is important to have a way to clear these areas.
-The 6x0x montor provides a command to accomplish this task.
+The 6x0x monitor provides a command to accomplish this task.

 ```
 CLRDIR  D TTTTTT NN